Difference Between Fish vs Zsh

 Let us discuss some key differences between Fish vs Zsh in the following points:

-- The syntax in both languages are different.
-We cannot say which is easy and which is difficult but they are different.
+- The syntax in both languages is different.
+We cannot say which is easy and which is difficult, but they are different.
 When more aliases are used in Zsh, Fish just avoid any kind of aliases in the language.

-- Zsh has many customizable settings that includes spelling correction, color customization, and so on.
-Context is easily understandable in Zsh and it fills the scripts by itself in the CLI.
-Now, when coming to Fish, it is much more customizable than Zsh with its help feature, consistent syntax, and many others.
+- Zsh has many customizable settings that include spelling correction, colour customization, and so on.
+Context is easily understandable in Zsh, and it fills the scripts by itself in the CLI.
+When coming to Fish, it is much more customizable than Zsh with its help feature, consistent syntax, and many others.
 Customizing settings is not a challenge in any of these scripting languages.

-- Oh, my Fish community was formed based on the relevance from the community Oh my Zsh from Zsh scripting.
+- My Fish community was formed based on the relevance from the community Oh my Zsh from Zsh scripting.
 Both works in a similar way except for some important changes.
-A web configuration is set up in the system for Fish scripting that helps to manage the shell in a beautiful and aesthetic manner.
+A web configuration is set up in the Fish scripting system that helps to manage the shell beautifully and aesthetically.
 This provision is not available in Zsh.